What should you expect from Carthage’s New Student Orientation?

 Can’t make it?

 Preparing you for life at Carthage is one of the most critical steps to your success.
-If you cannot attend New Student Orientation for whatever reason, please contact the Dean of Students Office at 262-551-5800 and speak with one of our staff members.
+If you cannot attend New Student Orientation for whatever reason, please contact the Division of Student Affairs at 262-551-5800 and speak with one of our staff members.